katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ---

-Go object model gets easier to understand when you accept that there is no objects at all, there is just functions and sets of functions that can operate on common state, with some sugar sprinkled on it.
+Go object model gets easier to understand when you accept that there is no objects at all, there is just sets of functions that can operate on common state, with some sugar sprinkled on it.

 <!-- more -->

+Perhaps you are thinking
-Ok, perhaps now I got your attention and you must be thinking "shut up, of course there are objects in Go", well, you are right.
+"shut up, of course there are objects in Go" or
+"sets of functions that operates on common state is the definition of an object", well, you are right.

+I can't see a difference between set of related functions operating on the same state and an object, at least thinking on the objects that I'm used, like Java, C++ and Python.
 And there is more to Go object model than syntactic sugar.

 But it is an object model very different from the classical ones, like Java, C++ and Python
 (these are the ones I know at least).

-When struggling to get a sense of how Go objects works it helped me a lot to just let go of the object notion and think only in terms of functions.
+When struggling to get a sense of how Go objects works it helped me a lot to just let go of my traditional object notion and think only in terms of functions.

 What I'm going to try is to de-construct the object model to just functions and build it back to how Go works,